 In 2019 we’ve partnered with MediaTank Productions for our second series of interviews with members of the global think tank community including thinktankers, think tank scholars, policy entrepreneurs and think tank funders, about their experience working with think tanks across the world.

-Simon Maxwell, from the Overseas Development Institute, on think tank boards
+Simon Maxwell, Former executive director at the Overseas Development Institute, on think tank boards

 I’m very much interested in how boards can be diverse, high-performing, and supportive of the institution.
 I always say that the best job in the world is to be director of a think tank, but probably the second best job in the world is to be on the board.

-Simon Maxwell, Former executive director at the Overseas Development Institute (ODI), talk to OTT TV about think tank boards, the relationship between directors and boards, and the changing context in which think tanks are working.
+In this episode Simon talks to OTT TV about think tank boards, the relationship between directors and boards, and the changing context in which think tanks are working.

-Melina Kolb, from the Peterson Institute for International Economics, on digital strategies
+Melina Kolb, Digital communications manager at the Peterson Institute for International Economics, on digital strategies

 We think about digital strategy having different layers of content, each geared toward a different type of audience.

-Melina Kolb, digital communications manager at the Peterson Institute for International Economics, talks to OTT TV about the importance of having a digital strategy to reach your audiences and make a difference in the policy space.
+In this episode Melina talks to OTT TV about the importance of having a digital strategy to reach your audiences and make a difference in the policy space.

 Ruth Levine, from CASBS at Stanford University, on why think tanks matter